Future

 What can be tokenized ?

 Virtually anything can be made into a token, including real estate, art, stocks, bonds, and even intangible assets like intellectual property or digital collectibles.
-Tokenization converts these assets into tokens on a blockchain, enabling fractional ownership and easier trading..
+Different types of tokenization, such as asset-backed, security, utility, and non-fungible tokens, convert these assets into tokens on a blockchain, enabling fractional ownership and easier trading.
 By representing assets digitally, tokenization makes them more accessible and manageable in the digital economy.

 1. Real World Assets (RWA)

 Real World Assets (RWAs) refer to tangible assets such as real estate, art, and commodities that can become tokens on a blockchain.
-Tokenizing RWAs allows for fractional ownership, increased liquidity, and broader accessibility, enabling more people to invest in these.
+Real estate tokenization, for example, divides properties into digital tokens, allowing for fractional ownership, increased liquidity, and broader accessibility, enabling more people to invest in real estate.
 This process leverages blockchain’s security to facilitate efficient trading and management of physical assets in a digital format, thereby integrating traditional asset classes into the evolving digital economy.

 2.Digital assets